magento/devdocs/src/cloud/release-notes/mcd-release-notes.md

       -  Added the `--no-varnish` option to skip Varnish service installation when you generate the Cloud Docker configuration file.<!--MCLOUD-2634-->

-      -  Added the ability to customize MySQL auto-increment settings when you generate the Docker compose file.
+      -  Added the ability to set the increment and offset settings for database replication when you generate the Docker compose file.
 See [Service containers]({{site.baseurl}}/cloud/docker/docker-containers.html#service-containers).<!--MCLOUD-5735-->

    -  {:.new}**PHP-FPM**